cmu-sei/threat-hunting-games/threat_hunting_games/games/v6_simple_base/README.md

 defender -- and each bot uses a policy and action-picker.
 Multipe iterations (or episodes) can be specified and summary of the iterations are stored in an output directory (by default `./dump_playthroughs`).
-There are sums of returns, victories, inconclusive matches, p_means (averages), as well as some meta-information about the structure of the game itself.
+There are sums of returns, victories, inconclusive matches, r_means (averages), as well as some meta-information about the structure of the game itself.
 The returns are the overall utilities for each player.
 Victories represent the number of time the attacker completed the kill-chain or the defender made a successful detection (currently the game ends with *any* detection of *any* attacker action).
-The utilities summations are divided by the number of episodes to produce p_means.
+The utilities summations are divided by the number of episodes to produce r_means.
 `History tallies` are essentially a histogram of gagmeplay moves -- a `history` is a sequence of actions alternating between each player beginning with the attacker.
 If two separate episodes unfold in the